ajandris/tic-tac-toe/README.md

 * JetBrains WebStorm as Integrated Development Environment.
 * GitHub to store code and version control.
+* GitHub Pages for publishing the game.
 * Grammarly to catch grammar slips and improve the text.
-* Fooocus (https://github.com/lllyasviel/Fooocus) to generate the background image.
-* Balsamiq Wireframes.

 # Development
 This part is dedicated to the page's development.